exponea/exponea-ios-sdk/Documentation/Guide/INSTALL.md

 1. Open `Cartfile` file located in your project folder
 2. Add ExponeaSDK dependency
-`github "exponea/exponea-ios-sdk`
+`github "exponea/exponea-ios-sdk"`
 3. Run the Carthage update command
-`carthage update exponea-ios-sdk`
+`carthage update exponea-ios-sdk --use-xcframeworks`
+4. On your application targets’ General settings tab, in the Frameworks, Libraries, and Embedded Content section, drag and drop every XCFramework from the Carthage/Build folder on disk.

 ### CocoaPods